 The Cybersecurity Management Master of Science program is a 30-credit hour program that prepares students to enter or transition into cybersecurity leadership roles.

-Interested in CIT?
+Interested in cyber?

 Connect with us

 Subscribe to our Murray State Cyber Center Youtube Channel